Joseph Smith Papyri: Contents

 According to Cowdery, these two scrolls contained "the writings of Abraham and Joseph."

 W. W. Phelps, Joseph Smith's scribe in 1835, wrote in a letter to his wife:

-The last of June four Egyptian mummies were brought here; there were two papyrus rolls, besides some other ancient Egyptian writings with them.
-As no one could translate these writings, they were presented to President Smith.
-He soon knew what they were and said they, the 'rolls of papyrus,' contained the sacred record kept of Joseph in Pharaoh's Court in Egypt, and the teachings of Father Abraham.

 Because the collection was later sold and divided and parts of it were lost in the Great Chicago Fire, its exact contents are unknown.
 However, based on what is still in existence, it can be concluded that there were at least 5 separate funerary documents as shown in the following table:

 History

 Ancient origins

 All of the mummies and papyri date to the Ptolemaic Egypt period, from sometime between 300 and 100 BC in the ancient Egyptian city of Thebes, near modern-day Luxor.

 The bodies and papyri were interred west of ancient Thebes in the Theban Necropolis, probably in the valley of the nobles.

 A scroll from one of the mummies has been identified as belonging to an Egyptian priest named Horos, who came from an important family of Theban Priests of Amon-Re in the cult of "Min who massacres his enemies".
 His family tree can be reliably reconstructed from independent sources to eight generations.